data-integrations/switch/docs/Router-splittertransform.md

-# Routing Switch
+# Routing

 Description
 -----------
-This transform routes a record to an appropriate port based on the evaluation of a simple function on the value of one of its fields.
+This transform routes a record to an appropriate port based on the evaluation of an expression on the value of one or more of its fields.
 It is implemented as a Splitter Transform.

 Use case
 --------